nosolls/formatstring/README.md

 ## Target Audience

 ### Instructors
 If you're an instructor in cypersecurity concepts or a field related, this would be a great opportunity to teach your students on the vulnerability from a hands-on approach.
-Specififically, the uses of the vulnerability and how to protect against it.
+The lab covers how to weaken a system for the vulnerability to be possible.
+This lab will have the students attempt to crash the program and modify secret values that are stored in memory.

 ### Students
-A student in cybersecurity concepts or a field related could use this lab to see how programming can be exploited.
-This could also give them the chance to get a head start in their classes if they have not covered the format-string vulnerability yet.
+A student in cybersecurity concepts or a field related could use this lab to see how this kind of programming can be exploited.
+This could also give them the chance to get a head start in their classes if they have not covered the format-string vulnerability.

 ## Design and Architecture
 This lab only has one container, which is the hacker.
 It provides all of the tools you might need.
 This lab will run off of VNC.
+The user will run all commands needed on the terminal provided by LXDE.
+This includes having to disable randomization, compiling the programs, etc.

 ## Installation and Usage